Online Navigation Planning for Long-term Autonomous Operation of Underwater Gliders

+~ Glider navigation planning has been addressed under several distinct problem formulations.
+Works based on \textit{optimal control} focus on devising an optimal path under known flow fields.
+A second category of approaches relies on discrete \textit{Markov Decision Process} formulations that are solved via search or learning.
+Lastly, another category of works focuses on optimising coordination and coverage for \textit{fleets} of gliders, rather than planning an efficient route to a destination.

-\subsubsection{Optimal Control}
+\subsection{Optimal Control}

-In the first (and most substantial) category, an optimal control approach for planning a trajectory between two waypoints was proposed in~\cite{inancOptimalTrajectoryGeneration2005}, where the problem is transformed into a nonlinear programming formulation and solved via numerical optimisation.
+Planning a trajectory between two waypoints was studied in~\cite{inancOptimalTrajectoryGeneration2005}, where the problem is transformed into a nonlinear programming formulation and solved via numerical optimisation.
 An extension for handling time-varying currents was introduced in~\cite{zhang2008optimal}.
-A path planning approach for estuarine environments (characterised by fast currents) that can optimise for both speed and energy usage was proposed in~\cite{krugerOptimalAUVPath2007}.
+A path planning approach for estuarine environments (characterised by strong tidal currents) that can optimise for both speed and energy usage was proposed in~\cite{krugerOptimalAUVPath2007}.
 Ideas from fluid dynamic equations were combined with control theory in~\cite{lollaPathPlanningTime2012} to yield a general method for vehicles traveling through a variable flow field.
-Most recently,~\cite{aguiar2019optimizing} proposed a method for trajectory planning for AUVs with active propulsion using high-fidelity ocean forecasts, applying it to an estuarine environment.
+Most recently,~\cite{aguiar2019optimizing} proposed a method for trajectory planning for AUVs with active propulsion using high-resolution ocean forecasts, applying it to an estuarine environment.

-An overall challenge for such path planning methods is that they assume deterministic motion and environments.
-As a result, they cannot account for or reason about noise in the forecasts and the movement of the glider, which can lead to compounding errors.
-Furthermore, while they can achieve impressive performance in minimising cost to destination, this is demonstrated in simulation and not in the field.
-It is therefore difficult to judge how well the proposed models align with reality.
+A key limitation of such path planning methods is that they assume deterministic motion and environments.
+As a result, they do not explicitly model uncertainty in ocean current forecasts and the movement of the glider, which can lead to compounding errors over multi-dive horizons.
+Furthermore, while they can achieve impressive performance in minimising cost to destination, their evaluation is typically limited to simulation.
+This stands in contrast to our work, which explicitly models uncertainty and evaluates performance in multi-month field campaigns.